 Software I use

-I also have experince with Eagle, Eagle3D, COMSOL, L-Edit, LabVIEW, Java, and Qt.
+I also have experince with Eagle, Eagle3D, COMSOL, L-Edit, LabVIEW, and Java.

 Skills & Interests

 - Algorithm Development